Jess Canty Founder, President | Manager

-When she graduated from UCLA with a B.A. from the School of Theater, Film and Television, it went something like this:
+When she graduated from UCLA with a B.A. from the School of Theater, Film and Television, but decided not to pursue an acting career, it went something like this:

 DAD: So… what do you want to do with this degree I just paid for?